LIKE IT NEVER HAPPENED

 One of the times we strongly contemplated leaving was after the article in The Battalion (A&M University’s newspaper) was published.
 This investigative report shed light on how Christland’s leaders engage in spiritual abuse and manipulation tactics.

-The article was published just hours before the spring conference, where Justin Major from Foundation Church was teaching for the weekend.
+The article was published just hours before the spring conference, where Justin Major, another pastor from a network church, was teaching for the weekend.
 Up until minutes before the conference started, we almost didn’t go.
 But, despite the news, we ended up attending.
 I have to acknowledge that God was, once again, so good and faithful to me and my husband—this turned out to be a deeply, spiritually healing event for us.

 On the way to the conference, I was wondering how the pastors would address this article.
-I figured, at a minimum, they would make some kind of comment about it or acknowledge it in some capacity.
+I figured, at a minimum, they would make some kind of comment about it or acknowledge it in some capacity during announcements.
 Maybe they would even offer a space for those with questions or those needing support to process the information.

 I wondered how the pastors would address this article.
 But nothing was mentioned or discussed.
 Not one peep about it all weekend—not at the conference, the team meeting, or even in our small group meeting.
 Once again, it was like it didn’t happen.

-I also recall that at the end of one session, I tried to talk to two of my close friends about the article to get a better understanding of what had happened.
+I also recall that at the end of one session, I tried to talk to two of my close friends about the article to get a better understanding of the information that had been published.
 We found ourselves whispering and glancing over our shoulders, as if someone might catch us doing something wrong.
-We were grown, mature adults, yet it felt like we could not even have a conversation about the serious allegations that had just been released about our church.
+Here we are, grown, mature adults, yet it felt like we could not even have a conversation about the serious allegations that had just been released about our church.
 About our family.
 About our spiritual father.
+And yet, despite the seriousness of this matter, no one even batted an eye.

 Again, it was like everyone was saying, “just keep walking, nothing to see here,”... like it never happened.